martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 to the wrong entity as a result.
 Where information is interpreted in context, misrepresenting that context could lead to the information being misinterpreted.

-A similar attack can be mounted without any communications established based on the SDP `fingerprint` attribute {{!FINGERPRINT}}.
+A similar attack can be mounted based solely on the SDP `fingerprint` attribute
+{{!FINGERPRINT}} without compromising the integrity of the signaling channel.

 This attack is an aspect of SDP-based protocols that the technique known as third-party call control (3PCC) {{?RFC3725}} relies on.
 3PCC exploits the